arc53/DocsGPT/CONTRIBUTING.md

 📣 Discussions - Engage in conversations, start new topics, or help answer questions.

 🐞 Issues - This is where we keep track of tasks.
-It could be bug fixes or suggestions for new features.
+It could be bug,fixes or suggestions for new features.

 🛠️ Pull requests - Suggest changes to our repository, either by working on existing issues or adding new features.